lucas874/swarm-composition-artifact/README.md

 The machine implementing the Forklift role for instance, was implemented for the Warehouse protocol and then automatically adapted to be as outlined in Example 25 in the paper.
 The other machines were similarly implemented for their original protocol and adapted to become correct implementation of the composed swarm protocol.

-The source code for the machines are found in demos/wa
+The source code for the machines are found in `ecoop25_artifact/demos/warehouse-factory-demo/src/`.
+The implementation of the machines can be altered and the effect of the changes can be observed without restarting the container.

 ## Alternative ways of running the artifact